m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

   5. Futurecrafting Friggsday refers to Friday, named after Frigg, or Freya, the Norse goddess of foresight - a dedicated day for contemplating and crafting futures.
 I have ritualised this day for the past year and similar to Fridays for Future, it is a day to contemplate and craft the futures we want to see.
   6. Donna Haraway's concept of the cyborg, introduced in her 1985 "Cyborg Manifesto," suggests that humans have always been hybrid beings, constantly integrating tools and technology into our ways of being.
 This challenges the idea of 'pure' nature and suggests that our technological extensions are part of our evolution as a species.
 ---
-FINAL DRAFT - Needs review and editing.
+FINAL DRAFT - <!--TODO: --> Needs review and editing.

 ---